optskug/docs/README.md

 ### Step 3.
 Extract security key

 > [!TIP]
-> If you already have the security key, proceed to Step 5.
+> * If you already have the security key, proceed to Step 5.

-> [!NOTE]
-The key will change if Toyota Security Key or SecOC parts are replaced and the technician or mechanic runs an "ECU Security Key" update procedure.
-In this scenario, you'll have to re-extract and get your new key.
+> * If you had your car recently repaired and was re-keyed (perhaps because an SecOC parts was replaced, or the mechanic pushed a wrong button), your key may have changed, so continue on Step 3.

 3-1.
-Put the car into `Not Ready to Drive` mode.
+Put the car into `Not Ready To Drive` mode.

+Some cars refer to `Not Ready To Drive` mode as `IGNITION ON` mode while others refer to it as `POWER ON` mode.
+Regardless of what your car calls it, you want to be on the mode that says `Not Ready To Drive`.

 * Slowly press the `POWER` button twice WITHOUT pressing the brake pedal.
 * The first press turns on `ACCESSORY` mode.
-The second press activates `Not Ready To Drive` mode shown below.
+* The second press activates `Not Ready To Drive` mode shown below.
   ![PXL_20240718_234619671 MP](https://github.com/user-attachments/assets/4970e82e-e7df-471f-9896-ba532509793d)
+* Some cars have `ACCESSORY` mode disabled.
+In this case, the first press will turn on `Not Ready To Drive` mode and the second mode will turn off the car.

 3-2.
 Kill the openpilot process.
 ```sh